thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 	Killable.fromIntegrityMax(1),

-These lines make the Raider collidable, which means that your bullets can hit it, and killable, which means that when you bullets hit it they can hurt it.
+These lines make the raider collidable, which means that your bullets can hit it, and killable, which means that when you bullets hit it they can hurt it.

 10.3.
 However, in order for Collidables and Killables to be processed correctly, they'll need to be added to the list of property types that PlaceLevel understands.
 Open PlaceLevel.ts and replace the existing declaration of the entityPropertyNamesToProcess array with the following: